Ticketco increased digital ticketing at Kilmarnock FC from 15% to 85%

 Additionally, commercially we have improved fan access to our games and tickets.
 The success of the partnership means we can now have serious conversations internally on how we can use tech in other areas of the football club to improve further.
 This is becoming more apparent through our new membership programme, which allows us to offer fans with season tickets and privileged seats access to on demand tickets ahead of others.

 Having a modern ticketing system has also enabled us to plan and operate more efficiently.
 For example, when asked for expected attendances, they systems figures are now likely to depict a more accurate estimation.
 The stadium flow is also shown in a real time basis, so that our safety team can monitor access more closely.
 Operationally we are now able to plan match-days better in terms of how much staff and catering is required.
 Additionally, we have created more capacity in our ticket office team to help with other duties and removed the burden of handling so much cash.

 Exciting brand that can transform football

-We conducted a competitive pitch process to source the right ticketing and payment provider for us.
+We conducted a competitive pitch process to source the right ticketing provider for us.
 TicketCo was the most exciting brand we met.
 The user experience is simple and that was a big tick, along with the ability to upsell.
 TicketCo struck me as being contemporary, progressive and adaptable and our first impressions have proved to be right.